yumexxx/gardening-electronics/Arduino MKR Wifi 1010/Arduino Cheat Sheet.md

 	- carrier.begin();
 - To disconnect cables from relay ports you need to use something to push inside the top square hole
 - APDS9960 ambient light sensor does not measure UV light, but can measure light intensity
-- If using an SD card and it isn't detected, you need to disconnect your MKR IoT Carrier, insert the SD card and then reconnect the carrier
+- If using an SD card...
+	- and it isn't detected, you need to disconnect your MKR IoT Carrier, insert the SD card and then reconnect the carrier
+	- name your file "log-xxx.csv" (the x's can be numbers).
+For some reason when we tried naming it something else, the .csv file was never created.

 ## Specifics to Urban Farming Code